k0retux/fuddly/docs/source/knowledge.rst

 **It is a work in progress.**

-Currently, data model that use :class:`framework.value_types.Filename` within their description will benefit from knowledge about the Language and Operating System used by the target under test.
+Currently, data models that use the following node types within their description will benefit from knowledge about the targets under test:

+- :class:`framework.value_types.String`: Specific cases related to :class:`framework.knowledge.information.Language`
+  are added.
+- :class:`framework.value_types.Filename`: Specific cases related to
+  :class:`framework.knowledge.information.OS` and :class:`framework.knowledge.information.Language`
+  are added.

+If knowledge on the targets are provided to the framework (either from the project file or because some in-use feedback handlers populated at some point the knowledge pool) then the previous type nodes will restrict their own fuzzing cases, impacting directly the disruptor ``tTYPE`` (refer to :ref:`dis:ttype`) in order to avoid doing irrelevant tests (e.g., providing a C format strings input to an ADA program).

+If there is no knowledge on a specific category, then all specific fuzzing cases related to that category will still be provided.

 Leveraging Knowledge in User-defined Components